suncoast-devs/handbook/lessons/cs-how-to-create-and-run-programs/lecture.md

 - Before we can write code in `C#` we must create a project.

-- Each project will be in it's own directory.
+- Each project will be in its own directory.

 - We should create these projects in an organized parent folder such as `sdg` in our _home_ directory